UW-Solar-GRID/GRID/README.md

 ## Acknowledgements

 This python package has been created for CSE 583 under the guidence of Professor David Beck and Anant Mittal from the University of Washington.
+This package also uses modeling code developed by [GRID](https://github.com/UW-GRID/PV_sizing), a registered student orgainization at the University of Washington.